-If you have teaching-related questions, you can receive quick, unbureaucratic help by contacting corona.lehre@uni-muenster.de.
+If you or your staff have any questions about teaching operations, you can receive quick, unbureaucratic help by contacting [corona.lehre@uni-muenster.de](mailto:corona.lehre@uni-muenster.de).

-Questions concerning personnel matters should be directed to corona.personal@uni-muenster.de.
+Questions concerning personnel matters should be directed to [corona.personal@uni-muenster.de](mailto:corona.personal@uni-muenster.de).

-We also recommend reading the information provided in the employee FAQs about the coronavirus ([Link](#)).
+Also consult the information provided in the [employee FAQs about the coronavirus](#).

-2. Coronavirus, research, teaching, self-administration - and familial duties?
+2. Coronavirus, research, teaching, self-administration - and familial duties?!

-If you are struggling to meet your professional obligations due to the cancellation or restriction of childcare or family caregiving options, there are a number of support services available at the WWU.
-Even if you do not have (additional) caregiving responsibilities, you are eligible to receive support through these relief measures, e.g. for managing the special demands of converting teaching activities and materials to digital formats.
+If your colleagues are struggling to meet their professional obligations due to the cancellation or restriction of childcare or family caregiving options, not only can you offer on-the-job relief with the measures mentioned above, but you can refer them to one of the many support services offered at the WWU.
+Even colleagues who do not have (additional) caregiving responsibilities are eligible to receive support through these relief measures, e.g. helping instructors cope with the special demands of converting teaching activities and materials to digital formats.